Korean War Legacy Project

 Bio

-Clarence Jerke was born on March 25, 1931, in Tripp County, South Dakota.
-He graduated from Witten High School in 1949.
-He was drafted into the United States Army in 1952 and received basic training at Fort Riley, Kansas, as well as additional training in field wiring for communications.
-After landing in Inchon in the spring of 1953, he was deployed north of the 38th parallel and attached to the 2nd Infantry Division Head Quarters Battery where he worked to maintain wire, radio, telephone, and messages.
-He returned to the U.S. in 1954.
+Clarence Jerke was born on March 25, 1931 in Tripp County, South Dakota.
+He graduated from Witten High School in 1949 and remained in his hometown where he and his brother stayed to work on the family farm.
+The Korean War soon broke out.
+For fear of both boys being sent off to war, their father encouraged one of them to go ahead and sign up for the draft so that the other could stay and help keep the farm alive.
+He stepped forward for his father and for the farm and was drafted into the United States Army in the spring of 1952.
+He received basic training at Fort Riley, Kansas, as well as additional training in field wiring for communications.
+He landed in Incheon in 1953 and was deployed north of the 38th parallel, attached to the 2nd Infantry Division Headquarters Battery where he worked to maintain wire, radio, telephone, and messages.
+He was there when the Armistice was signed, and he witnessed the repatriation of prisoners of war across Freedom Bridge.
+He is grateful for his service and for helping the South Koreans.

 Video Clips